berachain/reward-vault-utils/docs/deployments.md

 1. FBGT token ownership is transferred to the LiquidBGTMinter
 2. LiquidBGTMinter is initialized with the FBGT token address
 3. RewardVaultManagerMerkle manages the reward vaults and their tokens
 4. **Loot Box System**: RewardVaultLootBox is configured with FBGT as the liquid BGT token for rewards
+5. **Pyth Entropy Integration**: RewardVaultLootBox uses Pyth Entropy for provably fair randomness